Setting Up Your Environment

 Summary

-- You are ready to begin loading and exploring data
+- You are ready to start working with data